g4b1nagy/helpful-site/README.md

     ./manage.py update

-to both minify and compile the files.
+to both minify and build the files.

 ### Getting your hands dirty ###